-Types of Property Rights
+Types of Intellectual Property

 Securing Your Rights

-Intellectual property is a complex area of law, and your lawyer is often the best source to help you protect and manage your rights.
-The US Patent and Trademark Office (USPTO) and the US Copyright Office administer IP laws and rules.
-Some IP protections, such as copyrights, may be automatic.
-Other protections, such as patents, are granted by the USPTO and the application process can be rigorous and complex.
+Intellectual property is a complex area of law, and a lawyer is often in the best position to help you protect and manage your rights.
+The U.S. Patent and Trademark Office (PTO) and the U.S. Copyright Office are also valuable sources of information about the process for registering your IP with the federal government.

-Revenue from Your Product
+Revenue From Your Product

 Other License Terms

-Other license agreement topics to cover include:
+Other common license agreement topics to cover include:

-- Term (agreement length)
+- term (agreement length)

-- Acceptance, testing and training procedures
+- acceptance, testing, and training procedures

-- Limitations on the licensor's liability
+- limitations on the licensor's liability

-- Nondisclosure of confidential information
+- nondisclosure of confidential information

-- Indemnity for infringement
+- indemnity for infringement

 Licensing Agreement Enforcement

-Federal laws provide stiff civil and criminal penalties for pirating and other unauthorized use of IP.
+Federal laws provide civil and criminal penalties for pirating and other unauthorized use of IP.
 As a licensor, you can file a lawsuit to enforce your rights and ask for remedies such as an injunction and monetary damages.
-A court could award you actual damages, which includes the amount you lost because of infringement, or you could seek the profits the defendant gained by infringement.
+A court could award you actual damages, which include the amount you lost because of infringement, or you could seek the profits the defendant gained by infringement.